-Except where these ANZ Terms and Conditions provide otherwise, our liability, if any, is limited to proven compensatory damages.Recreational Services
+Except where this Guest Ticket Contract provides otherwise, our liability, if any, is limited to proven compensatory damages.Recreational Services

-If you are an Australian Guest, where Norwegian provides Recreational Services (as that term is defined in section 139A(2) of the CCA), liability is excluded to the maximum extent permitted by law for any and all Excluded Recreational Liabilities (as set out in section 139(3) the CCA) which arises out of the provision of the Recreational Services, and which is not caused by the Reckless Conduct (as that term is defined in section 139A(5) of the CCA) of Norwegian, or its employees, agents or contractors.Consumer Guarantees
+If you are an Australian Guest, where Norwegian provides Recreational Services (as that term is defined in section 139A(2) of the CCA), liability is excluded to the maximum extent permitted by law for any and all Excluded Recreational Liabilities (as set out in section 139(3) the CCA and including, but not limited to, liability for death, physical or mental injury, or contraction or aggravation of any disease) which arises out of the provision of the Recreational Services, and which is not caused by the Reckless Conduct (as that term is defined in section 139A(5) of the CCA) of Norwegian, or its employees, agents or contractors.Consumer Guarantees

-Without limiting the application of any other limitation or exclusion of liability in these terms and conditions and the Customer Contract, to the maximum extent permitted by the Consumer Laws, our liability under this Customer Contract is limited to resupplying the services to which this Customer Contract relates or the payment of the cost of having the services to which this Customer Contract relates supplied again, as determined by us.Consequential Loss
+Without limiting the application of any other limitation or exclusion of liability in these terms and conditions and the Customer Contract, to the maximum extent permitted by the Consumer Laws, our liability under this Customer Contract is limited to resupplying the services to which this Customer Contract relates or the payment of the cost of having the services to which this Customer Contract relates supplied again.Consequential Loss

 To the maximum extent permitted by law, we exclude liability for indirect and consequential loss, being any claim or liability that does not arise naturally and according to the usual course of things from the event giving rise to the claim or liability under the Customer Contract, including a claim or liability under the Customer Contract that arises due to special circumstances of the parties that were not known to the party having a liability under the Customer Contract, including (without limitation) any loss of expectation, loss of opportunity, loss of cost saving, loss of goodwill or loss of enjoyment, in each case whether or not such claim or liability was in the contemplation of the parties at the date of entering into this Customer Contract.Contributory Negligence